Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 — Aine Carlin (@AineCarlin) March 17, 2017

-According to 630ched, Google trends expert Alexandra Hunnings reports that the day after St. Patrick’s Day this year, people are expected to take to Google to search “hangover cures.”
-Since Hunnings zeroes in on Canada’s trends, she cites how the most searches that are done for “handover cures” in Canada come from people who live in Manitoba followed by Alberta and then Saskatchewan.
+According to 630ched, Google trends expert, Alexandra Hunnings, reports that the day after St. Patrick’s Day this year people are expected to take to Google to search “hangover cures.”
+Since Hunnings zeros in on Canada’s trends she cites how the most searches that are done for “handover cures” in Canada come from people who live in Manitoba followed by Alberta and then Saskatchewan.

 In case you have too much green beer today!
 Happy #StPatricksDay https://t.co/xtV4Zlg7vv